ahk24/my-youtube-projects/README.md

-an Interactive way to domenstrate European language families. with feature to exclude and include different families on the map or make exceptions and zoom in or out
+Bunch of cool interactive maps and tables that I looked for on the internet and couldn't find.
+So I just made them